-Tequila is a high-quality, artisanal spirit that must be made from one specific type of agave, Agave Azul, -Tequilana Weber- planted and grown only in the territory declared by the General Declaration of Protection of the appellation of origin for Tequila.
+Tequila should be produced by the distillation of agave juice (mostos) prepared from the Agave heads of Tequilana weber previously hydrolyzed or cooked and fermented.
+The Agave Azul, -Tequilana Weber- must be planted and grown only in the territory declared by the General Declaration of Protection of the appellation of origin for Tequila.
 This region of Mexico includes the entire state of Jalisco and some border municipalities in the neighboring states of Guanajuato, Nayarit, Michoacán and Tamaulipas.
 By regulation of the General Declaration of Protection of Appellation of Origin, tequila cannot be produced from any other type of agave or in any other region.

-There are two types of tequila: (i)) tequila distilled from at least 51% Agave Azul sugars, which we refer to as "Tequila," and (ii) tequila distilled from 100% Agave Azul sugars, which we refer to as "100%
+There are two types of tequila: (i) tequila distilled from at least 51% Agave Azul sugars, which we refer to as "Tequila," and (ii) tequila distilled from 100% Agave Azul sugars, which we refer to as "100% Tequila."

-Tequila."
 Tequila may be bottled outside of the appellation of origin for Tequila (if the bottler is authorized with an approval certificate and co-responsibility agreement), the 100% Tequila must be bottled in the territory of the appellation of origin.